 A medium loaf in the basic bake program has about 3 cups of flour and 1.25 cups of water or fluid.
-This dough is hydrated at 71%.
-It could be baked in a 1.5 pound bread pan (about 2,600 cubic centimeters) – perhaps filling it.
+Dough for a loaf this size, hydrated at 71, could be baked in a 1.5 pound bread pan (about 2,600 cubic centimeters) – perhaps filling it.
 A 1.5 pound conventional oven pan is 25 cm (10 inches) long, 13 cm (5 inches) wide and (about) 8 cm deep.

 With white flour in the basic bake program, the height of medium loaf from the bottom of the pan to top of the loaf at the wall of the pan would be around 75% of the height of the extra large pan: about 9 cm at the side of the pan.
 To the top of the domed top of the loaf, 11-12 cm is reasonable; more is tall.
 Height changes with:

 - type of flour (e.g. rye flour does not rise as well as wheat flour); or a small change in the amount of flour (1/4 cup), water, salt or yeast; or